m-a-robinson/academic-kickstart/content/authors/admin/_index.md

 ---
 Mark is a dedicated teacher, researcher and mentor.
 He has taught undergraduate and postgraduate biomechanics courses at LJMU for >18 years.

 His research applies innovative methods and perspectives to problems in sport and clinical biomechanics.
-Completed PhD projects include  biomechanical and neuromuscular ACL injury risk factors and the use of accelerometry for monitoring athletic exposure.
+Current research themes include knee injury risk and prevention, markerless motion capture, wearable technology and data science for training load monitoring.
 His research collaborations integrating Statistical Parametric Mapping into biomechanics challenges conventional biomechanical data analysis and experimentation.

 Mark recently hosted the 40th Conference of the International Society of Biomechanics in Sports at LJMU in Liverpool.